grntco/100daysofcode/README.md

 Day 78: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Read over Emmet abbreviations and completed the lesson on SVGs.

 Day 79: Learning through the Intermediate HTML and CSS course from The Odin Project.
 Completed lesson on HTML tables, reading and coding along with MDN articles.

+Day 80: Learning through the Intermediate HTML and CSS course from The Odin Project.
+Learned about HTML default styles, CSS resets, and CSS units.